Politics of Samoa: Modern political history

 The March 2006 elections were again won by the HRPP by an even larger margin than 2001.
-The HRPP won 32 seats to the SDUP's 10, with a third major party - the Samoa Party - not gaining any.
+The HRPP won 32 seats to the SDUP's 10, with a third major party – the Samoa Party – not gaining any.
 The majority of independents joined the HRPP to increase the party's majority to 39 seats in the 49 seat parliament.

 Internal SDUP infighting led to the party's parliamentary members splitting.
 Leader Le Mamea Ropati was ousted in a coup led by deputy leader Asiata Dr Saleimoa Vaai, who then assumed leadership of the SDUP.
 Le Mamea and supporters became independents and thus reduced the SDUP's MPs to only 7.
 This was not enough to be formally recognised in the Fono as an official opposition party (they needed at least 8 MPs).
 Therefore, there was no official opposition party recognised in the Samoan parliament.

 In 2020, proposed constitutional changes, including the removal of customary land courts from the oversight of the Supreme Court, generated significant opposition.
 The passage of these laws caused the creation of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party in opposition.
 The new party gained the support of some prominent political figures, including Fiamē Naomi Mataʻafa, who defected from the HRPP to FAST and became its leader.
 During the 2021 Samoan general election, FAST won 25 seats, equal to the number of seats retained by HRPP.
 The one remaining seat was won by the independent Tuala Iosefo Ponifasio.

 These results, which would provide the parliament its first official opposition party in over a decade, were immediately disputed by the HRPP.
 On 20 April the Election Commissioner announced that a 52nd seat had been created and approved by head of state Tuimalealiʻifano Vaʻaletoʻa Sualauvi II, and given to a member of the HRPP.
 When the Supreme Court questioned this on 4 May, Sualauvi called a snap election for 21 May, declaring the April results void.
 However, on 17 May the Supreme Court ruled the 52nd seat unconstitutional.
 They also ruled the calling of a new election unconstitutional, and that the April election results would stand.

-The constitutional crisis ended on 23 July when the Court of Appeal ruled that the F.A.S.T.
-Party was the new Government as from 24 May, and that Fiamē Naomi Mataʻafa was the legitimate Prime Minister as from that date.
+On 23 July, the Court of Appeal ruled that the FAST party had been the legitimate government since 24 May, confirming Fiamē Naomi Mataʻafa as the rightful Prime Minister from that date, thus resolving the constitutional crisis.

-In August 2022, Samoa’s Legislative Assembly reappointed Tuimaleali’ifano Vaaletoa Sualauvi II as the Head of State for a second term of five years.
+In August 2022, Samoa's Legislative Assembly reappointed Tuimaleali’ifano Vaaletoa Sualauvi II as the Head of State for a second term of five years.